augcog/ISAACS_Jetson/README.md

  3. src/isaacs_mapping/launch/zed2.launch (this needs to be copied into the zed_wrapper launch directory so we can record the correct data from the ZED camera)
  4. src/isaacs_mapping/src/process_aruco.py

-The ZED 2 camera needs to publish the following topics:
+The ZED 2 camera needs to publish the following topics: *to be updated*
  1. Point Cloud: /zed2/zed_node/mapping/fused_cloud
  2. Image: /zed2/zed_node/rgb/image_rect_color or /zed2/zed_node/rgb/image_rect_color/compressed

 Here is the general workflow for this process.
 The script 'process_aruco.py' subscribes to the topics published by the ZED 2 camera.
 It uses images from the camera to detect ArUco markers and converts point clouds to the marker coordinate system by modifyng the point cloud positions to be centered around the ArUco marker.
 It publishes the resulting modified point clouds to a new topic.
 Voxblox has been set up to generate a mesh based on this new point cloud topic.
 By default, the script is receiving non-compressed images.
 If you want to use compressed images instead, at the end of 'process_aruco.py' use 'PointCloudCamToMarkerConverter(image_is_compressed = True)' to create the converter object.

-This progarm can be run in two ways - one with live input from a ZED camera and another with prerecorded input from the ZED camera which is stored in the form of rosbags.
+This program can be run in two ways - one with live input from a ZED camera and another with prerecorded input from the ZED camera which is stored in the form of rosbags.
 In order to run one or the other, minor changes need to be made to the isaacs_mapping.launch file.

 Follow these steps to run the script:
  1. Get the IP address of the ROS computer (can be done in a Linux terminal by running `hostname -I`)